-6. Under the GRA, a person aged at least 18 is able to make an application for a gender recognition certificate ("GRC") on the basis of living in the other gender or having changed gender under the law of a country or territory outside the United Kingdom.
+- 5. Under the GRA, a person aged at least 18 is able to make an application for a gender recognition certificate ("GRC") on the basis of living in the other gender or having changed gender under the law of a country or territory outside the United Kingdom. - 6.
+There are three routes that applicants can take the "standard track", the "alternative track" and the "overseas track". - 7.
+Under the standard track, applications for GRCs are made to the Gender Recognition Panel ("the GRP"), a UK Tribunal.
+Section 2(1) of the GRA requires the GRP to grant an application if it is satisfied that the applicant- - has or has had gender dysphoria,

-SP Bill 13-EN 1 Session 6 (2022)
+SP Bill 13A-EN 1 Session 6 (2022)